vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 - **Existing Directory**: The preferred choice when a project folder already exists and which has previously been initialized with Git.
 - **Version Control**: Ideally for creating a new R project based on a repository in GitHub.

 Given the situation that there is a folder on our computer, created during this tutorial and initialized with Git, we will go for the first option.
 Select **Existing Directory**, browse to the location of the project folder and create the project.
-(If you've downloaded the sample repository mentioned above, this option still holds)
+(If you've downloaded the sample repository mentioned above, this option does not hold as it only downloads the files)

 **Alternatively**, if we were to choose to create a new R project based on a GitHub repository, you would need to select **Version Control**, followed by *Git* and then copy the link of the GitHub repository from the green *Clone or Download* button and add it as the repository URL, and finally create the project.
 Using the sample repository for this option would mean that we need to fill in the following link as repository URL: *https://github.com/vibbits/introduction-github.git*.